EntySec/HatVenom/README.md

 ## HatVenom CLI

-HatVenom also has their own command line interface that can be invoked by executing `hatvenom` command:
+HatVenom also has its own command line interface that can be invoked by executing `hatvenom` command:

 ```
 usage: hatvenom [-h] [-f FORMAT] [-a ARCH] [-s SHELLCODE] [-o OUTPUT]